-Compton High School, originally constructed in 1896, has recently rennovated the Science building.
-The Compton High School campus is currently comprised of 90 classrooms, one multi-purpose room, a library, three computer labs, one staff lounge, a Parent Center, and one gymnasium.
-The chart displays the results of the most recent school facilities inspection, provided by the district in November 2010.
+Compton High School, originally constructed in 1896, and is currently comprised of 90 classrooms, one multi-purpose room, a library, three computer labs, one staff lounge, a Parent Center, and one gymnasium.
+The chart displays the results of the most recent school facilities inspection, provided by the district in November 2012.